reside-ic/spud/README.md

 The authentication mechanism is subject to change.

-`pointr` will look for the environment variables `SHAREPOINT_USERNAME` and `SHAREPOINT_PASS` for your credentials and prompt interactively for any missing.
+`spud` will look for the environment variables `SHAREPOINT_USERNAME` and `SHAREPOINT_PASS` for your credentials and prompt interactively for any missing.

 Once authenticated you can save your authentication data to disk for future sessions with: